 Amarin Corporation plc, or Amarin, or the Company, is a pharmaceutical company focused on the commercialization and development of therapeutics to improve cardiovascular, or CV, health and reduce CV risk.
-Most of the Company's historical revenue and sales, marketing and administrative activities and costs have been associated with commercial operations in the United States, or U.S. As of September 1, 2021, product was made available in Germany and as of October 1, 2021 was included in the country's electronic prescribing system.
-The Company continues pre-launch commercial activities throughout the rest of Europe.
+Most of the Company's historical revenue and sales, marketing and administrative activities and costs have been associated with commercial operations in the United States, or U.S. The Company has launched commercial operations in certain European countries, such as the United Kingdom, or the UK, and continues pre-launch commercial activities throughout the rest of Europe.
 The Company's operations outside of the U.S. and Europe are in early stages of development with reliance on third-party commercial partners in select geographies, including China where regulatory approval for the Company's lead product is being actively sought.